-Austrian Airlines AG operates as an airline in Austria.
-The company operates a global route network of various destinations primarily in Central and Eastern Europe.
-It also provides training for aircraft technicians.
-The company was founded in 1957 and is headquartered in Vienna, Austria.
+Austrian Airlines AG operates an airline in Austria.
+The company operates a global route network of various destinations primarily in Central and Eastern Europe with approximately 41 destinations.
+It also operates direct flights to Los Angeles, Chicago, Newark, and Miami.
+The company was founded in 1957 and is based in Vienna, Austria.
 Austrian Airlines AG operates as a subsidiary of Deutsche Lufthansa Aktiengesellschaft.

 Office Park 2

 Vienna - Airport

 Founded in 1957

 Austrian Airlines AG Announces Financial Results for the Third Quarter and Nine Months and Operating Results for the Nine Months Ended September 30, 2017; Provides Earnings Guidance Results for the 2017